SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 ---
-title: "Sharing my reading list in real-time with Feedly and Azure Functions"
+title: "Tutorial: A real-time reading list with Feedly and Azure Functions"

 # Don't forget to check for TODOs before you publish!
 (TODO)
 date: 2019-01-11 14:00:00:00.000000000 -05:00